albop/dbe_archive/session_6/index.md

 - But causality in the *real* world is problematic?
   - Usually, we observe $A(\omega)$ only once...
     - Example:
-      - state of the world: big financial crisis
+      - state of the world $\omega$: 2008, big financial crisis, ...
       - A: Ben Bernanke chairman of the Fed
       - B: successful economic interventions
+      - Was Ben Bernanke a good central banker?
+Impossible to say.
   - Then there is the uncertain concept of time... let's take it as granted.

 ----